blablacar/istio-redirector/CONTRIBUTING.md

 * **Use a clear and descriptive title** for the issue to identify the suggestion.
 * **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
 * **Provide specific examples to demonstrate the steps.** Include copy/pasteable snippets which you use in those examples, as Markdown code blocks.
-* **Include screenshots and animated GIFs** which helps demonstrate the steps or point out the part of Istio redirector Editor which the suggestion is related to.
+* **Include screenshots and animated GIFs** which helps demonstrate the steps or point out the part of istio-redirector Editor which the suggestion is related to.
-* **Explain why this enhancement would be useful** to most Istio redirector users.
+* **Explain why this enhancement would be useful** to most istio-redirector users.
 * **List some other text editors or applications where this enhancement exists.**

 ## First Code Contribution

-Unsure where to begin contributing to Istio redirector?
+Unsure where to begin contributing to istio-redirector?
 You can start by looking through these `document`, `good first issue` and `help wanted` issues:

 * **document issues**: issues which should be reviewed or improved.
 * **good first issues**: issues which should only require a few lines of code, and a test or two.